cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-1-initial-setup.md

 #### Hardware Configuration

 The command `nixos-generate-config` scans your hardware and creates all the mount points your system needs.
 You can check if everything is ok with it.
-You don't need to keep the mountpoints managed by **ZFS**.
-Only let the following mountpoints:
+You don't need to keep any mountpoints managed by **ZFS** with the except of `/nix` and `/` mountpoint.
+Also maintain only the following mount points.

 - `/`: Leave as is.
 - `/nix`: Leave as is.
 - `/boot`: Becase is not a **ZFS** Filesystem, but a **FAT32** for booting, leave it on configuration file as well.
 - `/tmp` and `/var/tmp`: If you choose to create those as `tmpfs`.

-As **ZFS** manages theirs own mountpoints, you can remove all remaining mountpoints.

-Also, to allow NixOS to import the additional dataset, add the configuration `boot.zfs.extraPools` as described below.
+Additionally, you need to configure NixOS to import the `zdata` pool.
+Supplement the configuration file with `boot.zfs.extraPools = ["zdata" ];` as described below.

-You can check the hardware-configuration file at the following path: `${MNT}/etc/nixos/hardware-configuration.nix`
+`${MNT}/etc/nixos/hardware-configuration.nix`

 ```nix
 {